-Customizing your stationery down to the printing method will definitely leave you with a hefty bill.
-Your stationer will have to put in the extra hours to design every aspect of your invitation, and the more they work, the more you’ll pay.
+Customizing your wedding stationery down to the printing method will definitely leave you with a hefty bill.
+Your stationer will have to put in the extra hours to design every aspect of your wedding invitation, and the more they work, the more you’ll pay.
 Instead, we suggest going with one of their ready-made templates.
 If you spend a little extra time scrolling through their portfolio, you’re bound to stumble upon something you that suits your wedding style.

 Don’t go overboard with inserts

-Overfilling your invitation with details about directions and dress codes is a huge no-no, but you shouldn’t make up for lost space by adding a dozen extra insert cards to your packages.
+Overfilling your wedding invitation with details about directions and dress codes is a huge no-no, but you shouldn’t make up for lost space by adding a dozen extra insert cards to your packages.
 Yes, you’ll probably need one or two (most likely an RSVP card and wedding website card) but you shouldn’t pile them on - after all, more enclosures means more money.
-You can always include additional info on your site, so you actually don’t have to worry about being too thorough on your invitations.
+You can always include additional info on your wedding website, so you actually don’t have to worry about being too thorough on your invitations.
 Focus on the key details and you’ll be good to go.